 This GPS includes the Garmin DriveLuxe Vehicle Suction Cup Mount with a magnetic cradle that attaches to the back of the GPS.
 We are big fans of magnetic mounts because it’s easier to attach and remove the GPS.
 The magnetic cradle attaches to the typical Garmin suction cup mount which utilizes a ball and socket design.
 The back of that cradle has a 17mm socket and matches up to a 17mm ball mount.
 The DriveLuxe as well as the entire Drive series is brand new so most mount packaging is going to specify that it fits a Garmin Nuvi, but that’s ok because Garmin carried the 17mm design over from the old Nuvi line to the new Drive line.

 Those looking to replace the suction cup part of the mount need look no further than the Arkon Windshield Dash Garmin Nuvi Suction Mount which is a favorite of mine.
-I have recommended countless times over the many years it has been available.
+That’s the one we have in the photo that accompanies this article.
+We have recommended this one countless times over the many years it has been available.
 Can’t go wrong with this mount.
 It’s more rugged and longer than the Garmin mount you received in the box.
 Comes with an adhesive dash mount if you wish to use this on your dashboard which is especially useful for states where windshield mounting is against the law.

 The Garmin Vent Mount is one of Garmin’s best mounts for a GPS.
 Because it’s made by Garmin specifically for their GPS line, it’s going to fit that cradle socket perfectly.
 Unlike many of their competitors, Garmin saw the need for a vent mount with a clamp on the back if it.
 This means these mounts will fit horizontal and vertical vents and again don’t worry about it not saying it’s for a Garmin Drive, it will fit fine.
 While it costs a bit more than the competitors, it’s worth the extra for a well made mount that you can easily install and remove.